-When looking at New Zealand EEZ fisheries as a whole, captures of all bird types combined have decreased between 2002-03 and 2011-12.^{IX} Although captures have reduced overall, there are substantial differences in the trends between different species.
-One marked difference is in captures of large surface-feeding birds (e.g. albatrosses) compared to those of smaller diving birds (e.g. petrels and shearwaters).
+When looking at New Zealand EEZ fisheries as a whole, captures of all bird types combined have decreased between 2002-03 and 2011-12.ix Although the numbers of captures have reduced overall, there are substantial differences in the trends between different species.
+One marked difference is in captures of large surface-feeding birds (e.g. albatrosses) compared to those of smaller diving birds (e.g. petrels and shearwaters)